Infrastructure Engineer

 What we’re looking for

-Educated to GCSE level or equivalent, including English and Maths (grade C/4 or above).
+Educated to GCSE level (or equivalent), including English and Maths (grade C/4 or above).

-Relevant ICT industry certifications (Microsoft Azure, Microsoft 365, Level 3 ICT Diploma, or equivalent experience).
+Relevant ICT certifications desirable (Microsoft Azure, Microsoft 365, Level 3 ICT Diploma, AZ104, MS102/MD102).)

-Conducting comprehensive site, cloud, and network surveys.
+Experience conducting site, cloud, and network surveys.

 Excellent communication and stakeholder engagement.